Overview

 Aspect: Storage of Passwords

-The password file is currently read at MainApp#init
+The password file is currently read at MainApp#init, and saved once.

 Unlike the Concierge data, this file is no longer referred to when Concierge